asadhanif3188/OpenShift-Cluster-Setup-on-AWS/README.md

 `mv kubectl openshift-dir/`

+## Step 6: Creating the Installation Configuration File
+We can customize the OpenShift Container Platform cluster, that is being installed on Amazon Web Services (AWS), with the help of `install-config.yaml` file.

+**Step 6 (a):** Change to the directory that contains the installation program, i.e. `openshift-dir/`, and create the `install-config.yaml` file with the help of running the following command:

+`./openshift-install create install-config --dir openshift`

+When specifying the directory:
+- Verify that the directory has the `execute` permission.
+This permission is required to run Terraform binaries under the installation directory.
+- Use an empty directory.
+Some installation assets, such as bootstrap X.509 certificates, have short expiration intervals, therefore you must not reuse an installation directory.
+If you want to reuse individual files from another cluster installation, you can copy them into your directory.
+However, the file names for the installation assets might change between releases.
+Use caution when copying installation files from an earlier OpenShift Container Platform version.

+**Step 6 (b):** At the prompts, provide the configuration details for AWS cloud:
+- Optional: Select an SSH key to use to access your cluster machines.
+    - For production OpenShift Container Platform clusters on which you want to perform installation debugging or disaster recovery, specify an SSH key that your `ssh-agent` process uses.
+- Select AWS as the platform to target.
+- If you do not have an Amazon Web Services (AWS) profile stored on your computer, enter the **AWS access key ID** and **secret access key** for the user that you configured to run the installation program.
+- Select the AWS region to deploy the cluster to.
+- Select the base domain for the Route 53 service that we configured for our cluster.
+    - For our case it is `asadhanif.dev`.
+- Enter a descriptive name for the cluster.
+    - For our case it is `os-test-cluster`.
+- Paste the `pull secret` from the Red Hat OpenShift Cluster Manager.

+**Step 6 (c):** Modify the `install-config.yaml` file as per our requirements.

 ## Step x: Installing a cluster on AWS with customizations
 In OpenShift Container Platform version 4.12, we can install a customized cluster on infrastructure that the installation program provisions on Amazon Web Services (AWS).
 To customize the installation, we need to modify parameters in the `install-config.yaml` file before installing the cluster.